FlisKits TOG

 Flight:

-Well, you're pretty much limited t' MMX motors for this rocket so motor selection be pretty easy.
+Well, you're pretty much limited t' MMX motors for this rocket so motor selection was pretty easy.
 Begad!
 Flight prep is a little tricky as it does require waddin' and t' waddin' needs t' be compressed into itty bitty balls t' fit in the tube.

 T' modified ignitor worked great--I had 6 launches that day on various micros and zero misfires (two o' them did take 2-3 seconds t' light).